VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 or the system detects duplicate messages and sends them to a dead-letter queue.
-The exceptions are the **OrderPlaced** event and the **SeatsReserved** event, so the team modified the way that the V3 release of the system processes these two commands in order to address this issue.
+The exceptions are the **OrderPlaced** event and the **SeatsReserved** event, so the team modified the way that the V3 release of the system processes these two events in order to address this issue.

 ## Ensuring that commands are always sent